AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/c-html5-20-ecatalog-viewer-customizingviewer.md

 }
 ```

 To target devices with a different pixel density, use CSS media queries.
-The following media query block would contain CSS that is specific to high density screens:
+The following media query block would contain CSS that is specific to high-density screens:

 ```
 @media screen and (-webkit-min-device-pixel-ratio: 1.5)